Pur3-MAlice/reading_list/README.md

 Below is a list of bugs I found during the development process.
 A lot of the bugs and fixes where minor enough that they were caught and easily amended by just seeing the redlines in gitpod.
 But here are a few that stumped me enough to write them down.
 1. **Intended Outcome** - Be able to go through the programs easily without too much looping.
     * ***Issue Found:***
-        * Inable to get out of program.
-And looping occured without breaks.
+        * Unable to get out of program.
+And looping occurred without breaks.
     * ***Solution Used:***
         * Added one break option at the home page.
 User chosen "X".
 Also removed unnecessary.
 1. **Intended Outcome** - Only be able to add title and authors if there is a user input.
     * ***Issue Found:***
-        * Could add book input without and charecters.
+        * Could add book input without and characters.
     * ***Solution Used:***
-        * Use enforced mim input for title and author - min string.
+        * Use enforced min input for title and author - min string.
 1. **Intended Outcome** - Don't check for entries of error book inputs, such as having no actual input
     * ***Issue Found:***
         * The app was checking for dupes despite their being no title.
     * ***Solution Used:***
         * Added in a while True loop
-1. **Intended Outcome** - The add dupe Y/N function to only accept Y and N. Other inputs throw error
+1. **Intended Outcome** - The add dupe Y/N function to only accept Y and N. Other inputs throw error.
     * ***Issue Found:***
         * Any other input other than Y/N broke the code and sent the user back to the start
     * ***Solution Used:***